andravin/wincnn/FAQ.md

 xxxxxx * xx + ooooo * o
 ```

-So a 1D stride 2 convolution can be decomposed into the sum of two un-strided convolutions, each using half of the data and filter elements.
+So a 1D stride 2 convolution can be decomposed into the sum of two un-strided convolutions, each using just the even or odd elements of the input and filter.
 You can use a Winograd algorithm on each of the un-strided convolutions.

 The same technique can be used with strided 2D convolutions, but then you need a sum of 4 un-strided convolutions.

 Any book about fast digital signal processing algorithms will have a chapter on "Decimated Convolution" (ie strided convolution), but they usually only discuss the 1D case.

 I probably first became aware of this technique from the following paper by Brosch and Tam, which does use 2D decimation in conjunction with FFT convolution: https://www.researchgate.net/profile/Tom_Brosch/publication/267930193_Efficient_Training_of_Convolutional_Deep_Belief_Networks_in_the_Frequency_Domain_for_Application_to_High-Resolution_2D_and_3D_Images/links/55f05f3d08ae0af8ee1d1904.pdf

+A better notation for explaining decimated convolution is the polyphase representation.
+See for example, chapter 4.3, The Polyphase Representation, p.
+120, in "Multirate Systems and Filter Banks" by PP. Vaidyanathan.

 ### What about dilated convolutions?